hoolah is transforming omnichannel Buy Now Pay Later with help from Salesforce

 The rapid growth of the company’s merchant network is evidence of the effectiveness of the hoolah approach.
 But it’s not the risk management engine alone that is driving the company's success.
 Digital transformation is built into the DNA of the company.

-Thornton and his team launched the company on the Salesforce Customer 360 platform.
+Singh and his team launched the company on the Salesforce Customer 360 platform.
 He says Sales Cloud was critical for building a scalable sales structure for the company from day one.

 “We had a clear methodology around how we wanted to operate,” he explains.
 “We wanted to build our sales methodology into Sales Cloud to give us visibility into merchant activity and the ability to forecast our sales revenue against each stage in the sales process.”